pierrepaleo/sift_pyocl/doc/source/project.rst

 Each test file in the ``test/`` folder aims at testing an OpenCL kernels files.
 For example, ``test/test_image.py`` is a test suite for ``openCL/image.cl``.
 All the OpenCL kernels have a reference implementation in Python, in file ``test/test_image_functions.py`` -- that is, SIFT is almost entirely re-written in Python, however, the functions are not written to be efficient.

-For the last steps (orientation assignment, descriptors computation, matching), the Python implementation becomes slow for all the previous functions have to be called.
+For the last steps (orientation assignment, descriptors computation, matching), the Python implementation becomes slow because all the previous functions have to be called.
 Instead, one can use the ``feature`` module available here_.

 .. _here: https://github.com/kif/imageAlignment/tree/numpy